frostworx/squeezeos-avocado/README.md

 # squeezeos-avocado

-wip
+*WIP* (first builds worked fine, but not ready yet)

-first builds worked fine, but not ready yet
+Custom squeezeos fork with multiple cleanups, which allows to build squeezebox firmware files from a docker container without the need of setting up a fully bloated ancient vm.

-## Changes:
+## Changes

-### cleanups in source urls:
+### cleanups in source urls
   intruducing a `SQUEEZEOS_SRC_MIRROR` variable, meant to be a generic url for all source packages, which are
    - no longer available upstream
    - complicated/impossible to download in an ancient linux distro (ssl problems)